How To Grow King Oyster Mushrooms.

 King Oyster mushrooms are one of my favorite mushrooms to grow at home, the fruiting bodies develop fast producing large thick stems all of which are great fun to watch develop day to day.

-The best thing about growing King Oyster mushrooms is these mushrooms can be grown indoors using several different methods such as monotubs and jars.
+The best thing about growing King Oyster mushrooms is these mushrooms can be grown indoors using several different methods such as monotubs, containers and jars.

 When grown inside they produce thick stems due to the Co2 levels indoors which is ideal for what we want from this species.

-King Oyster Mushrooms are fairly easy to grow at home, although the need for cold shocking, cold growing conditions and casing layers may make them harder than other oyster varieties.
+Growing King Oyster Mushrooms is relatively straightforward.
+However, their requirements for cold shocking, low growing temperatures, and the use of casing layers might make them a bit more challenging than other oyster varieties.

 Best Substrates For King Oysters: Hardwood Sawdust (Oak, Aspen, Beech, HWFP), Coco Coir, Supplemented Straw.

 Spawn Creation: Temperatures 20-22c, Time Approximately 10-25 days.